andxyz/andxyz-writings/_posts/2018-02-18-starting-something-new.markdown

 I made that one up.
 I hate how that sentence pretends to present meaning.
 How it forces the brain to try to extract a lesson.

 Another thing thing that bothers me, is when I learn the same lesson again and again.
-Like when I get angry at someone because I am hungry.
+For example, when I get angry at someone because I am hungry.
 I must remember to eat before I get upset.

 The following sentence has meaning, I will live it the rest of my life:

->> "The things you own, end up owning you."
+> "The things you own, end up owning you."

 I have learned this lesson a million times, I will live it a million more.